rust-stuco/lectures/week12/parallelism.md

 ---

 # Even More Primitives

 * `CondVar<T>`—release a mutex and atomically wait to be signaled to re-acquire it
 * `Barrier`—Memory barrier, allows multiple threads to wait at a certain point, until all relevant threads reach that point
-* `Weak<T>`—downgraded version of `Rc` or `Arc` that holds a pointer, but does not count as an owner.
+* `Weak<T>`—downgraded version of `Rc` or `Arc` that holds a pointer, but does not count as an owner
-  * Retrieving the value can fail, if it has been deallocated already.
+  * Retrieving the value can fail, if it has been deallocated already

 ---

-# One more thing...

----

-# `std::sync::atomic`

-Rust provides atomic primitive types, like `AtomicBool`, `AtomicI8`, `AtomicIsize`, etc.
-* Safe to share between threads (implementing `Sync`), providing ways to access the values atomically from any thread
-* 100% lock free, using bespoke assembly instructions
-* Highly performant, but very difficult to use
-* Requires an understanding of *memory ordering*—one of the most difficult topics in computer systems
-* We won't cover it further in this course, but the API is largely 1:1 with the C++20 atomics.

----

 # Review: "Fearless Concurrency"

-What we have gone over today is referred to as "fearless concurrency" in the rust community.
+What we have gone over today is referred to as "fearless concurrency" in the Rust community
 * By leveraging the ownership system, we can move entire classes of concurrency bugs to compile-time
 * Rather than choosing a restrictive "dogmatic" approach to concurrency, Rust supports many approaches, *safely*
 * Subjectively, this may be the single best reason to use this language